An amazing thing happened when Belle and Bullwinkle walked into a classroom…

 Dogs that have to endure these most heinous acts of animal cruelty are typically only found when an active dog fighting ring is busted, or when a dog escapes with its life.
 Sadly, most bait dogs are killed by injuries sustained during attacks, or immediately afterwards.
 The most tenacious bait dogs survive the longest, and bear the most markings and scars (both physical and emotional) from the life of horror they were forced to live.

-that Belle escaped with her life, and just barely at that.
+We believe that Belle escaped with her life, and just barely at that.

 Her extensive injuries required months of rehabilitation, from her physical needs to her emotional needs.